TcMenu/IoAbstraction/README.md

 		// do something with new value..
 	}

-	// firstly, we need to set up the pins that the encoder uses and provide a callback setupRotaryEncoderWithInterrupt(encoderAPin, encoderBPin, onEncoderChange);
+	// Example 1, Real encoder, we need to set up the pins that the encoder uses and provide a callback setupRotaryEncoderWithInterrupt(encoderAPin, encoderBPin, onEncoderChange);

+	// Example 2, Up / down buttons acting like an encoder setupUpDownButtonEncoder(pinUpBtn, pinDownBtn, onEncoderChange);

-	// secondly, we set the maximum value (from 0) that the encoder represents
+	// After initialising, we set the maximum value (from 0) that the encoder represents
 	// along with the current value
 	switches.changeEncoderPrecision(maximumEncoderValue, 100);